 Approximately two weeks prior to your appearance date, you may receive a reminder notice from the court in the mail.
 Your notice will indicate the amount due or if your appearance in court is mandatory.

 A person charged with an infraction who is eligible and wishes to have the case proceed as a misdemeanor (See Pen.
 Code §§17(d)(1), 19.8; Bus. & Prof. Code §§ 146(b)(1), 7574.32(a)(1), 7582.05(a)(1)) must make a court appearance to make the election.
 By paying and forfeiting bail in such cases, the person waives the right to proceed as a misdemeanor.

 If an appearance is not mandatory, the following options are available to pay bail to settle your case on or before your appearance date.

 - Online: (click

 to begin now).

 - Automated Telephone System to Pay Fine: (619-906-5888)

-- Mail: Send a check or money order payable to "San Diego Superior Court" along with a copy of your courtesy notice to the court address on the notice.
+- Mail: Send a check or money order payable to "San Diego Superior Court" along with a copy of your reminder notice to the court address on the notice.

-- Fax: Fax completed credit card section on your courtesy notice along with your request to forfeit bail to the appropriate office location.
+- Fax: Fax completed credit card section on your reminder notice along with your request to forfeit bail to the appropriate office location.

-- Express Drop Box: Most locations provide an Express Drop Box where you may submit your payment with the courtesy notice.
+- Express Drop Box: Most locations provide an Express Drop Box where you may submit your payment with the reminder notice.

 - In Person: Appear at the appropriate office location during normal business hours.